Kharian Cantonment

-(Punjabi: کھاریاں ﮐﻴﻨٹ) or Kharian Cantt is one of the largest Cantonment (Army bases) in Pakistan.
-It is located near Kharian city, in the Gujrat district of Punjab province.
+(Punjabi: کھاریاں ﮐﻴﻨٹ) or Kharian Cantt is one of the largest cantonments (army bases) in Pakistan.
+It is located in Kharian, in the Gujrat district of Punjab province.

-This cantonment is located in the Gujrat District of the Punjab province in Pakistan.
-It is located about 130 kilometers northwest of Lahore, the capital of the Punjab province.
-Kharian Cantt is home to a number of military installations and is a hub for the Pakistani Army.
+The cantonment is located about 130 kilometers northwest of Lahore, the capital of the Punjab province.
+Kharian Cantt is home to a number of military installations and is a hub of the Pakistan Army.
 The town is also home to a number of schools, hospitals, and other amenities.

 History

 Construction of Kharian Cantonment began late in 1956.
-Roads, Railroad lines, fuel-storage tanks, a sewage system and treatment plant were constructed for First Five Thousand Troops.
-The construction work was slowed down in October-November 1956 due to Suez Crises.
+Roads, railway lines, fuel-storage tanks, a sewage system and treatment plant were constructed for 5,000 troops.
+The construction work was slowed down in October-November 1956 due to the Suez Crisis.
 By the end of 1957, Contractor had completed over 350 buildings and had work pending for another two fiscal years to complete the facilities for troops.

 The Large Army Base at Kharian called for a multiyear project to build facilities on 4000 Acre area to adjust 15000 Troops of Pakistan Armored Division.
 USACE (U.S Army Corps of Engineers) constructed new facilities by the start of 1958 and provided space for Five Thousand Troops.
 The work programmed for FY 1959 projected facilities for another Five Thousand Soldiers.

 Construction of Kharian Cantt was successfully completed with the cooperation of USACE in 1959.
 It became one of the largest cantonment in Pakistan and second largest cantonment in the World.